Click read more to access the link to see the presentation! ⇒ CAS powerpoint

 Solicits requests from teachers, presents them to the Board and fulfills granted requests.

-Signs up volunteer parents to proctor IB exams.
-Creates schedule of exams, sends reminders and instructions to parent volunteers.
-Actively recruits new parents to proctor.
+Sign up volunteer parents to proctor IB exams.
+Create schedule of exams, send reminders and instructions to parent volunteers.
+Actively recruit new parents to proctor.

 Organizes the parent education events for the IBPA, approximately 3 times per school year.

 (March and May) – Time commitment: one or more 2-hour session

 The IBPA provides parent volunteers to help proctor the IB exams.
 About 25-35 people are needed to help teachers and administrators proctor the IB exams given in the spring.
 It is a wonderful way to become familiar with the exam process.
 Parents may not proctor tests that their children are taking, so we especially encourage the parents of freshmen and sophomores to fill this need.
 Volunteers will be contacted when the exact schedule of the exams becomes available, usually about a month before the exams are to be given.